The edge of chaos: quantum field theory and deep neural networks: The statistical field theory approach

 \section{The statistical field theory approach}

 Rather than writing down a general action and fixing the couplings to match empirical results, we will instead employ a bottom-up approach, in which we start with the differential equation describing an RNN -- which includes vanilla feedforward neural networks (i.e., multilayer perceptrons, MLPs) as a special case -- and explicitly construct the corresponding quantum (statistical) field theory.
-As mentioned in the introduction, the approach we follow has a long and diverse history; we shall draw heavily from the pedagogical review \cite{helias2019statistical}, to which the interested reader is referred for additional details and references.
+As mentioned in the introduction, the approach we follow has a long and diverse history, and we shall draw heavily from the pedagogical review \cite{helias2019statistical}.
+Indeed, the main technical differences are the inclusion of the data-dependent term, and the explicit constant $\gamma$ in \eqref{eq:new}.
+That said, the presentation in \cite{helias2019statistical} focuses on many other topics that are not relevant to our goal, and we have distilled the full derivation in order to make the paper self-contained, as well as to establish our notation.